itsPedro231/Mark-2/README.md

 # Mark 2
-A virtual assistant inspired by J.A.R.V.I.S from Iron Man.
+Successor of Mark - A virtual assistant inspired by J.A.R.V.I.S from Iron Man.

 Mark is awakened when his name is called.
 When awakened, the assistant will listen to any mic input.